 You can use KeyCDN's video CDN to help supercharge your HLS live stream by creating a Pull Zone and enabling Optimize for HLS.
 In order to set up an HLS live stream and begin delivering it through KeyCDN you must follow these steps.

 - Create an HLS live stream.
 This will consists of an index file (

 .ts).
 A URL will be created that is pointing to the HLS stream.
 To complete this step, you may need to use media broadcasting software as mentioned above.

 - Create a Pull Zone in the KeyCDN dashboard.
 Take the URL created in step 1 and insert it as the Origin URL for the Pull Zone.

 - Go to the Zone settings and update the Optimize for HLS setting to

 Your HLS live stream is now optimized and will be delivered through the KeyCDN edge servers allowing for an even faster live streaming experience.

 What to do when the live stream is not caching?

 Each POP consists of several servers and each server is building up its own cache.
-It’s possible to have several MISSes before having a HIT, this is normal.
+It's possible to have several responses as a MISS before having a HIT, this is normal.

 Depending on the Wowza configuration, Wowza might generate a different file name for each request.
 In this case, the Wowza setup needs to be changed.
 Below is an example of a Wowza configuration generating different file names: